 Office – Core and Core plus office can be considered the bread and butter of the listed REITs.
-They often own some of the best Prime and Grade A Office properties are tightly held and rarely traded on the market.
+They often own some of the best Prime and Grade A Office properties in Australia and are rarely traded.

-Industrial – Assets included in this sub sector include Warehouses, Logistic Centres and in some instances even business parks.
-Growth in industrial rents are linked to overall economic activity, release of land for industrial developement, rollout of ecommerce retailers and limited land supply in key industrial markets.
+Growth in industrial rents are linked to overall economic activity, release of land for industrial developement, rollout of ecommerce retailers and current limited land supply in key industrial markets.

-Retail – Retail assets can range from Prime Shopping centres like Scentre, operator of Westfield in Australia to Charter Hall Retail Trust and SCA predominantly owns neighbourhood shopping centres which are centers anchored by 1 or 2 supermarkets.
+Retail – Retail assets can range from Prime Shopping centres like Scentre, operator of Westfield in Australia to Charter Hall Retail Trust and SCA which predominantly owns neighbourhood shopping centres which are centers anchored by 1 or 2 supermarkets.

-Developers – REITs are rent collection vehicles which pass on the rents it collect to its investors.
+Developers – REITs are rent collection vehicles which passes on the rents it collect to the owners of the trust.
 Developers on other hand aim to profit from turning empty lots to something worthwhile.

-Large commercial developers like Lend Lease and CIMIC are diversified across sector and geography.
+Large commercial developers like Lend Lease and CIMIC are diversified across sectors and geographies.
 Mirvac provides Office and Residential exposure.
 Scentre mostly focus on expansion of its own Westfiled portfolio in Australia.

-Listed residential developers like Mirvac and Stockland primarily focus on Apartment and Master Planned Communities.
+Listed residential developers like Mirvac and Stockland primarily focus on apartments and Master Planned Communities.

 Real Estate Fund Manager – Some of the REITs are stapled structured with a real estate funds management business.
-The earnings are based on the base and performance fees it charges in the property funds it manage.
+The earnings are based on the base and performance fees it charges on the property funds it manage.

 Specialist REITs – Specialist REITs invests in niche properties that are suited for particular sector.
-These include healthcare, childcare, Data Centres, Storage and Hotels.
+These include healthcare, childcare, data centres, storage and pubs.
 While the US REIT market can support number of specialist REITs within the same sector.
 There are limited comparables within each niche due to limited asset availability for competitor funds to gain scale.

 REIT Distributions (LPT Distributions)

-Australian company dividends have franking credits is tax has already being paid.
+Australian company dividends have franking credits because tax has already being paid.
 AREIT distributions do not have franking credits because income are not taxed at the trust level.
-A trust governs the relationship between the Trustee and the individual investors.
+A trust governs the relationship between the trustee and the individual investors.
 In the simplest sense, trusts collect the income and pass it onto the investors.

 Distributions are taxed on the individual tax rate.
 REIT distribution also included a tax deferred component.
 Tax deferred component represent the return of capital rather than income.
 This exist because as REITs collect income, the manager can decide if the payments made to its owners are the income collected or capital the investor put in.

-If the value of the REIT distribution is 10 cents which is made up of 5 cents of tax deferred component and the cost base of the share as $1.
-Followed in the distribution, 5 cents is taxable as income and the cost basis of the investment falls by 5 cents to 95 cents.
+If the value of the REIT distribution is 10 cents which is made up of 5 cents of tax deferred component and the cost base of the units were $1.
+Immediately after the distribution the cost basis of the investment is reduced by 5 cents to 95 cents.